zaaarf/lillero/README.md

 # Lillero

-Lillero is a lightweight and simple ASM patching framework, empowering you to easily modify block game (byte)code, dunking on all the naysayers who said you absolutely had to use Mixin.
+Lillero is a lightweight and simple ASM patching framework built on top of [ObjectWeb's ASM library](https://asm.ow2.io/).

 ## How
 This library provides the core interface, `IInjector`, as well as a small set of utils to make your life easier.
 All patches should implement `IInjector` and be declared as [services](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html).

 Some methods *must* be implemented, specifying which class and method will be patched:
  * `targetClass()`: returns the *fully qualified name* of the class to patch (example: `net.minecraft.client.Minecraft`).
- * `methodName()`: returns the "Searge name" of the method to patch.
+ * `methodName()`: returns the name of the method to patch.
  * `methodDesc()`: returns descriptor (arguments and return type) of method to patch.
- * `inject(ClassNode clazz, MethodNode method)`: will be invoked providing you the ClassNode and MethodNode you requested.
+ * `inject(ClassNode, MethodNode)`: will be invoked providing you the ClassNode and MethodNode you requested.
 This is where the actual patching will happen.

 There's some more optional methods you *don't have to* implement, but really should because they will make your life considerably easier when it's time to debug:
  * `name()`   : returns patch name